How Can Video Games Make Your Kids Smarter?

 Video game development is a big business.
-The industry was worth $138 billion as of the end of 2018 and continues to grow in 2019.
-Globally, children are spending hours playing the famous video games, such as Fortnite Battle Royale, League of Legends and Counter-Strike: Global Offensive (CS:GO).
+The industry was worth $159,3 billion as of the end of 2020 and continues to grow in 2021.
+Globally, children are spending hours playing the famous video games, such as Fortnite, League of Legends and Counter-Strike: Global Offensive (CS:GO).
 Parents even hire private tutors so that their children can get good at defeating opponents in virtual battles.

 The debate is not one about the popularity of video games, though, but whether this highly-engaging piece of entertainment can teach your children something useful.
 The answer is not black and white.
 Some believe that there is immense virtue to teach through video games whereas others argue to the opposite.

 Bill Gates limited his daughter to one hour of screen time.
 Exposure to screen time leads to changes in the brain structure, but the effects aren’t necessarily adverse.
 Overall, it’s never easy to make up your mind, least so if you are a parent.
 Here are some facts.